Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 be sure that you understand before moving on!
 Don't look ahead in the solutions!
 3. The partner sitting on the left is now **Partner A**, and on the right sits **Partner B**.
-4. The `placements-queue` will be open during this workshop, but since only Andrew and Josh will be available (TAs are starting to grade flex projets), please first discuss with your partner, then refer to the solutions, and then if you still don't understand, then ask for help on the `placements-queue`.
+4. The `placements-queue` will be open during this workshop, but since only Andrew and Trevor will be available (TAs are starting to grade flex projets), please first discuss with your partner, then refer to the solutions, and then if you still don't understand, then ask for help on the `placements-queue`.